 All out glamour.

-Men are usually more intensely colored than women of the same Season, and Mylesâ€™ natural coloring is a great example of that.
-The concentration of pigment in the hair color alone is a testament to the high color saturation of the entire person.
+Men are usually more intensely coloured than women of the same Season.
+This natural colouring is a great example of that.
+The concentration of pigment in the hair colour alone is a testament to the high colour saturation of the entire person.

-Youâ€™ve met Myles before in Clear and Muted Orange In Eyes, in the first photograph illustrating beer bottle transparency in the browns and oranges coloring the iris.
+You met Myles before in Clear and Muted Orange In Eyes, in the first photograph illustrating beer bottle transparency in the browns and oranges coloring the iris.
 Here is his eye, once more.
-Notice the very sharp transitions between hair/skin/eye color, and how generously pigmented the colors are.
+Notice the very sharp transitions between hair/skin/eye colour, and how generously pigmented the colors are.

-Myles had one of the most sophisticated internal color guidance systems that I have seen in anyone.
+Myles had one of the most sophisticated internal colour guidance systems that I have seen in anyone.
 He could see the effects with ease, in others and in himself.
 He could describe what was happening under colour influence using unconventional analogies that scratched well beyond the surface.
 He could direct his own analysis after having watched that of his wife.

 The PCA proceeded quite quickly because the optical effects were so undeniable.
 There was no other Season to which he could possibly have belonged.

 Among the Bright Winter test drapes is a gleaming dark sapphire fabric.
-Not only is it electric blue, it is very shiny.
+Not only is it electric blue, it is shiny.
 Nobody, but nobody, can balance that color unless they are Bright Winter.
-It dominates even True Winter unquestionably.Â Myles wore this color with ease, and without fidgeting the way men do in shiny fabric.
-He felt confident, attractive, and relaxed.
+Myles wore it with ease, and appeared confident, attractive, and relaxed.

 The Bright Winter Man

 The Bright Winter man combines the Winter power signal with Spring positivity and enthusiasm.
 His subliminal statement is dynamic force.
 He is the contrast of sunshine and ice.

-His biggest problem may be not looking too formal.
+Forma wear takes no planning.
 Even a black-brown or ink-navy suit will look like a tux with a white shirt.
 Dark charcoal gray will be a fantastic suit color.
 With an icy violet shirt?
-Only one guy in the room will be doing that, the only one everyoneâ€™s looking at.
-He looks commanding and interesting, but that violet softens him a bit.
-It even hints at playfulness.
+Only one guy in the room will be doing that, and looking commanding and interesting.
+The violet softens him a bit and hints at playfulness.